White House told in May of Zelenskiy concerns about Giuliani, Sondland

 Bolton’s possible testimony could seal Donald Trump’s fateOct.
 25, 201920:00

-Zelenskiy's May 7 Kyiv meeting with Hochstein and top aides in which he voiced dismay about Giuliani and Sondland included Andriy Kobolev, the Naftogaz CEO.
+Zelenskiy's May 7 Kyiv meeting with Hochstein and top aides in which he voiced dismay about Giuliani and Sondland included Andriy Kobolev, Naftogaz's CEO.
 It took place the day after the State Department announced then-Ambassador to Ukraine Marie Yovanovitch was returning home ahead of schedule.

 "The message was clear: 'You better listen to us.
 If we tell you to investigate Biden, you better do it.
 Look at what happened to (Yovanovitch),'" said one individual familiar with the outlook of Zelenskiy's office at the time.
 "They saw that Giuliani went after her — and he won."